 Gil Markle, a novice recording engineer and audiophile, believed that artists would benefit from the country setting of the remote farm.
 A former philosophy professor at Clark University, he originally bought the farm in 1973 as a home, and supervised the renovation of the interiors of the 150-year-old farmhouse and barn, installing recording equipment, kitchens and dining facilities, bedroom suites and recreation rooms—all designed to entice artists to stay—and pay—for the privilege.

 Markle hired a pair of visionary renovators, Geoff Myers and John Farrell, artists in their own right, who were the true architects of his fledgling vision and what would become the physical manifestation of the Long View experience.
 Myers and Farrell transformed the former genteel dairy farm into an insanely creative music factory that would go on to attract some of the top name artists in the world producing Grammy-winning, gold and multi-platinum selling hit after hit after hit.

-Despite the seemingly magical aura that surrounded the studio, legal, financial and managerial troubles in the 1980s led to Markle’s arrest and the shutting of Long View Farm and the studio.
+Despite the seemingly magical aura that surrounded the studio, legal, financial and managerial troubles in the 1980s led to the shutting of Long View Farm and the studio.
 Markle lost the farm and studio in a lawsuit.
 He had signed the properties over as collateral to a subsidiary of Blue Cross/Blue Shield who had loaned him money to bail out his then-struggling travel company.

 Interested in retaining the revenue from the failing, but still viable studio, the court-appointed receiver of Long View hired Bonnie Milner to maximize whatever income the studio could generate.
 Milner, a former studio manager at the facility, agreed, because as she told a documentary producer, “I agreed because I believed in this place.
 I knew it was a magical incubator for creativity and that its power and benefit would transcend.
 And, I believe that the original caretakers of these grounds – the native tribes who worshipped here — would agree.”